yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 In order to avoid crashes when loading large models, our backend checks available GPU VRAM using `nvidia-smi`.
 It estimates the model memory cost (with an extra buffer), and only loads models when it is safe.

 ### (2) Configurable generation
-From the frontend interface, users can add generation prompts and tune generation behavior per request using temperature, top_p, max_tokens, and optional seed, which let the users control style of generated response and control output length.
+From the frontend interface, users can add generation prompts and tune generation behavior per request using `temperature`, `top_p`, `max_tokens`, and optional `seed`, which allows users to control the style of generated response and output length.

 ### (3) Request generation cancellation
-We supports stopping generation using AbortController, so the users can cancel an ongoing output safely when they are not satisfied with the output.
+We supports cancelling generation using `AbortController`, so the users can stop an ongoing output safely.

-### (4) Chat export and File import
+### (4) File import and chat export
-Users can export the full chat history as a .md file, saving their chat history.
-Also, they can import a text file or code files to the chat interface.
-The frontend reads the file content, includes it in the prompt and then sent to the backend, so the model can answer questions using the attached text.
+Users can import a text file or code files to the chat interface.
+The frontend reads the file content, includes it in the request body and then sent to the backend, so the model can answer questions using the attached text.

+Users can save chat messages into a single `.md` file using a feature provided through a UI control in the interface.

 <a id="sec-5-users-guide"></a>
 ## 5. User’s Guide